apritchard/nutrition-stats/README.md

 # nutrition-stats

 Interactive charts for personal health data — weight, nutrition, TDEE, and exercise — exported from MyFitnessPal.
+The primary purpose is to derive your effective TDEE based off your observed nutrition, activity level, and weight loss.

+This project assumes you track weight, calories, and exercise in MFP (either manually or by importing from other services).
+You can also provide a manual set of weight datapoints if you have not added that in MFP.

 ## Setup